ethanwicker/ethanwicker.github.io/_posts/2021-01-20-multiple-linear-regression-005.md

 5. High-leverage points.    <<-- leverage statistics
 6. Collinearity.            <<-- VIF

-### Potential Problems
+### Potential Pitfalls

+Below, I'll briefly discuss and explore some potential pitfalls of the linear regression model.
+I'll attempt to quantify some of these potential issues, to see if they are truly problematic for my working example.

 #### Non-linearity of the Response-Predictor Relationships

 I have already shown above a residual plot used to quantify non-linearity between the response and predictors.
 For comparison, below I'll create the residual plot for the model above with the highest value of $R^2$.
-This model involves multiple polynomial terms and is non-linear by definition, but viewing it's residual plot can still inform as to the overall model fit.
+This model involves multiple polynomial terms and is non-linear by definition, but viewing its residual plot can still inform as to the overall model fit.

 ```python
 y = boston_df["MEDV"]